elemental/Elemental/src/core/README.md

 This folder contains the directly-instantiated portions of Elemental's core functionality, such as the `Matrix` and `DistMatrix` classes, and wrappers of external libraries, such as BLAS and LAPACK.
+Please see `include/elemental/core` for the corresponding header-level implementations and prototypes.

 In addition to this file, the folder currently contains: